HumanSignal/label-studio/docs/source/guide/ml.md

     ```
 The machine learning backend server starts becomes available at `http://localhost:9090`.
 You can now [add the machine learning backend to Label Studio](#Add-an-ML-backend-to-Label-Studio) and [set up your project](setup_project.html).

-## Get started with a custom ML backend
+## Start your custom ML backend with Label Studio

-Get started with a custom machine learning (ML) backend with Label Studio.
-You need to start both the machine learning backend and Label Studio to start labeling.
+After you [create your own machine learning backend](ml_create.html), you can start the ML backend by doing the following.

 ### Prerequisites
 Specify all requirements in a `my-ml-backend/requirements.txt` file.
 For example, to specify scikit-learn as a requirement for your model, do the following: